cocos/cocos-docs/en/animation/use-animation-curve.md

 };
 ```

-If you want the "custom assignment" to be serializable, you can declare them as classes:
+For the **custom assignment** to be serializable, declare them as classes:

 ```ts
 @ccclass